Doctoral, Post-Doctoral & Junior Faculty Research Fellowship

 When Civil Resistance Succeeds: Building Democracy After Popular Nonviolent Uprising

-In 2015, ICNC received a total of 16 applications from Ph.D. candidates and awarded 1 stipend of $6,000 in support of research on civil resistance.
+In 2015, ICNC received a total of 16 applications from Ph.D. candidates and awarded 1 fellowship of $6,000 in support of research on civil resistance.
 In addition, the award consisted of mentorship for the fellow by Dr. Kurt Schock, ICNC academic advisor and Associate Professor of Sociology and Global Affairs, Rutgers University-Newark.

 - Arin Ayanian, University of St. Andrews Tentative title: How Risk Perception Shapes Collective Civil Resistance Intentions in Repressive Contexts

-In 2014, ICNC received a total of 65 applications from Ph.D. candidates and awarded 4 stipends (ranging from $3500 up to $10,000) in support of research on civil resistance, including relevant case studies.
+In 2014, ICNC received a total of 65 applications from Ph.D. candidates and awarded 4 fellowships (ranging from $3500 up to $10,000) in support of research on civil resistance, including relevant case studies.
 Awardees included:

 - Laurence L. Delina, University of New South Wales